bhargavaganti/SmartJobs-JobDataServer/readme.md

-# Job Database API
+# SmartJobs Web API

-Job Database API enables the user to query for job information.
-Most of the jobs are related to data science.
+This repository contains the source code for SmartJobs Web API.
+This enables the user to get the crawled job information.

-## Server run
+## How To Run the Application

-- Run `npm install` to install all npm dependencies.
-- Run `npm start` to start the server.
+To run the application one must run `npm install` to get all of the dependencies needed to start the server.
+Then run `npm start` to start the server.

-**Warning:** Database must be created before the server is ran.
+**Note:** Database must be created before the server is ran.
 This is created using `data/createBase.js`.
-The data is *not* given in the repository.
-Must be given manually.
+The data is _not_ given in the repository.
+It must be given manually.

+## Testing Routes

+To test if the server is returning the correct information one can run tests using `mocha ./test/*.js` which runs the test files in the `test` folder.
+All tests should pass.